baswap/Baswap-app/README.md

 - **ThingSpeak Channel:** [https://thingspeak.mathworks.com/channels/2652379](link)

 ## 🙏 Acknowledgements
+## 🙏 Special Thanks to Our Former Team Members

+We would like to express our deepest gratitude to the following individuals whose early contributions and dedication laid the foundation for Baswap.
+Their hard work, insight, and passion were instrumental in shaping our project during its formative stages:

+- **Dr. Vo Bich Hien** — Mentor
+- **Bui Ngoc Long**
+- **Thai Minh Kien**
+- **Le Viet Tin**
+- **Ho Ngoc Nhuy**
+- **Nguyen Gia Khiem**

+Thank you for your guidance, creativity, and unwavering support.

 ## 🛠 Support
 If you need to contact about the project, please reach out via **minhtonthatnhat@gmail.com**.